Getting to Know Your Neighborhood: Brookline Village

-Previously known as Brookline Family Restaurant, Anatolia Buffet & Kebab House serves much of the same traditional Turkish cuisine that made its predecessor so popular.
-The new restaurant is run by former Brookline Family Restaurant co-owner Ahmet Ozseferoglu and his cousin, Ali, who serve up specialties from their homeland, including an Adana kebab (named after the fourth-largest city in Turkey, where it originated), consisting of spicy ground lamb on skewers.
+Anatolia Buffet & Kebab House serves traditional Turkish cuisine.
+The restaurant is run by co-owners Ahmet Ozseferoglu and his cousin, Ali, who serve up specialties from their homeland, including an Adana kebab (named after the fifth-largest city in Turkey, where it originated), consisting of spicy ground lamb on skewers.
 Although the halal-certified menu is heavy on meat, vegetarians will enjoy feta cheese pizza and a variety of cold appetizers and salads.
 Many dishes are served with pide, a homemade sesame-seeded bread that’s soft on the inside, crunchy on the outside—it’s delicious.
 With many items premade and showcased at the counter, service is quick.

 Village Pizza House

 312 Washington St.

 Since 1970, this pizzeria has been serving up Greek-style pizza to local residents and Brookline High School teachers and students.
 Many customers choose to carry out or order online, but there is ample seating inside.
 Be sure to try one of the specialty pizzas, like the Alfredo pizza with broccoli, grilled chicken, and Alfredo sauce.
 You’ll be glad you did.
 Village Pizza also serves calzones, subs, burgers, hot dogs, fish and chips, salads, wraps, and a select group of pasta dishes.